OVPAA-B-D/BackEnd/README.md

 1. Open terminal
 2. Change directory into back-end folder
 3. Run 'composer install' on cmd
-4. Run 'php artisan serve --host=localhost' on cmd and let it run in the background
+4. Run 'php artisan serve' on cmd and let it run in the background

 Setting up Front-end folder:
 1. Open another terminal